josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 GLSL also supports overloading, meaning you can have multiple functions with the same name, as long as the parameters are different.

 ## The Fragment shader

 This shader is executed for every pixel the effect covers.
 This is possible because shaders are really fast and so is the GPU.

 Let's make a simple fragment shader from a string to show it's functionality.

 During this guide, we will be creating new shader files, usually with the `.fs`: Fragment Shader, `.vs`: Vertex Shader or `.glsl` extension.

 We start by defining the output, `vec4`.
+You can think of a vec4 as a table with 4 numbers, like { x, y, z, w }.
 `vec4 color` is the color we provide with `love.graphics.setColor`.

 `Image tex` is the texture of our draw call, like the image from `love.graphics.draw(image)`.

-`vec2 texture_coords` are the uv-coordinates defined by the vertices of our mesh or automatically by LÖVE for images and similar [0-1].
+`vec2 texture_coords` are the [uv-coordinates](#UV-coordinates) defined by the vertices of our mesh or automatically by LÖVE for images and similar [0-1].

 `vec2 screen_coords` are the coordinates on screen, [0.5 to love_ScreenSize.xy-0.5].

 ### Grayscale color